UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 What's the difference between U7 Pro XG and U7 Pro XGS?

-The U7 Pro XG ($199) offers 6 spatial streams and shared spectral scanning, suitable for standard office environments.
-The U7 Pro XGS ($299) adds 8 spatial streams and a dedicated spectral scanning radio, making it better for high-density environments with many concurrent users.
+The U7 Pro XG ($199) offers 6 spatial streams and shared spectral scanning, suitable for standard office environments up to 300+ clients.
+The U7 Pro XGS ($299) adds 8 spatial streams, a dedicated spectral scanning radio, and support for 500+ clients, making it better suited for high-density environments like coworking spaces and educational facilities.

 How much power do Pro XG switches require?